MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 *   **Authorized/Accepted**: The information you submitted was verified, and you're notified of your acceptance into the program.
 No further action is required.

 *   **Pending**: The verification process has started but isn't complete.
-If you have completed the email verification step, no additional action is required on your part.
+If you've completed the email verification step, no further action is required on your part.
 You can monitor verification status at Account Settings | Legal Info.
 Verification usually takes three to five business days.

 *   **Action Required/Rejected**: The information you submitted couldn't be verified.
 The reason, and instructions for how to appeal, appear in the **Account Verification** pane.
 See [Appealing a rejected application](#appealing-a-rejected-application), below.